Rio Olympics chief sentenced to 30 years for bribery

-Rio Olympics chief sentenced to 30 years for briberyFriday, November 26, 2021
+Rio Olympics chief sentenced to 30 years for briberySaturday, November 27, 2021

 |

-The ex-official was convicted of corruption, organized crime, money laundering and smuggling cash, Rio de Janeiro Judge Marcelo Bretas said in sentencing Nuzman on Thursday to 30 years and 11 months.
+The ex-official was convicted of corruption, organised crime, money laundering and smuggling cash, Rio de Janeiro Judge Marcelo Bretas said in sentencing Nuzman on Thursday to 30 years and 11 months.

 Nuzman, who led the Brazilian Olympic Committee (COB) from 1995 to 2017, was granted conditional release following his arrest four years ago and will now remain free pending appeal.